 By 1944 the German army fielded several types of infantry and armored divisions, and therefore different types of regiments.
 There were maneuver regiments and static (defensive) regiments, plus panzer, panzer grenadier (mechanized infantry), and parachute regiments.
 A representative infantry regiment had forty-five officers and 1,800 men, while a panzer regiment typically had seventy officers and 1,700 men, with a battalion of Mark IVs, and a battalion of Panthers.
 Panzergrenadier regiments might field ninety officers, 3,100 men, and 525 vehicles.
 The authorized strength of parachute regiments closely resembled grenadier units—ninety-six officers and 3,100 men.

 However, all the foregoing figures were according to formal tables of organization.
 In reality the German army fought understrength and with less equipment than authorized at least from 1942 onward.

-Allied airborne divisions played a critical role in securing strategic points prior to D-Day.
+Allied airborne divisions were critical in securing strategic points before D-Day.